vikonix/O-Clock/README.md

  - Time - rtc DS3231 (I2C)
  - Sensor - BME280 (I2C) (Optional)
  - 3 or 2 keys ('+', '-', 'Mode')
- - Brights adjustment with photoresistor
+ - Brights adjustment with photoresistor (5528 Light Dependent Resistor LDR 5MM)
  - Passive piezo buzzer for melody playing

 Project can be compiled in Arduino IDE or in PlatformIO